Nicholls Campus offers courses for school leavers, adults and university level students.

 Nicholls Campus offers courses for school leavers, adults and university level students.
-Subject areas include business, care, IT, nursing and medical sciences.
-The campus is home to the Arden School Of Theatre, offering professional training in the performing arts as part of The Manchester College.
-The campus also hosts courses in skills for life and independent living for students with learning difficulties.
+The campus is home to the Arden School of Theatre, offering degrees in the performing arts as part of UCEN Manchester.

 Ardwick is one-mile South East of Manchester City Centre and close to the city's universities.
 Substantial rejuvenation of the area has taken place in recent years, most notably with the construction of many facilities for the 2002 Commonwealth Games held nearby in Eastlands.